-Sustainable architecture is also known as green architecture or environmental architecture.
-It challenges architects to produce intelligent designs and use available technologies to ensure that structures generate minimal harmful effects on the ecosystem and communities.
+Sustainable architecture, also referred to as green architecture or environmental architecture, is a concept that Level Architects Sydney embraces.
+It challenges architects to create intelligent designs and utilize available technologies to minimize the harmful effects of structures on the ecosystem and communities.

 Decisions that make an architectural or urban project environmentally friendly are not the only individual strategies that should be employed; sustainable buildings must define the way in which the people who inhabit them live, for example, reducing waste and energy use not only in their own neighborhoods but throughout the city.
 A building is not sustainable just because it uses solar panels, although it does make it have less energy impact, but sustainability is the sum of all its parts, which include social and economic processes.
 Other examples of successful sustainable architecture projects in Europe are The Edge in the Dutch capital, Amsterdam, the award-winning Bosco Verticale in Milan (Italy) and the Eden Project in Cornwall (United Kingdom).
 Responsible architects with truly sustainable practices strive to comply with these standards and obtain the associated certifications for their projects.